NoelDeMartin/soukai/docs/guide/defining-models.md

 Database entities are called models, and their structure can be defined extending the [Model](https://soukai.js.org/api/classes/models.model.html) class.
 You'll need to load them using [Soukai.loadModel](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodel) or [Soukai.loadModels](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodels).

-Simply by declaring models like this is enough to get started, but you may want to read the following sections to learn how to customize their behaviour.
+Simply by declaring models like this is enough to get started, but you may want to read the following sections to learn how to customize their behavior.

 ## Fields

-The static attribute `fields` can be defined in the model class to declare the format and expecations of model attributes.
+The static attribute `fields` can be defined in the model class to declare the format and expectations of model attributes.
 This attribute should be an object where keys are field names and values are field definitions.
 Field definitions can either be a [FieldType](https://soukai.js.org/api/enums/models.fieldtype.html) or a [FieldDefinition](https://soukai.js.org/api/interfaces/models.fielddefinition.html) with the following attributes:

 | Attribute | Type | Default | Description |
 | --------- | ---- | ------- | ----------- |